 - Are participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty.

 Learn more about accessing VR&E services through IDES

 Please note: Severely injured active-duty service members can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
 1631(b) of the National Defense Authorization Act (PL 110-181).
-The sunset date of that law has been extended to September 30, 2018, through Sec.
-724 of Public Law 113-291.

 What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?

 If you’ve received one of these discharge statuses, you may not be eligible for VA benefits.

 There are 2 ways you can try to qualify:

 What kind of VR&E services can I get?